KPRoche/kubestellar/CONTRIBUTING.md

 ### Contributing Code -- Prerequisites

-Please make sure that your environment has all the necessary versions as spelled out in the [prerequisites](direct/pre-reqs.md)
+Please make sure that your environment has all the necessary versions as spelled out in the prerequisites section of our [user guide](../pre-reqs.md)

 ### Issues